javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

-# JavaScript specials: all together

-[todo finish me. is this needed?]
+# Javascript specials

-This chapter aims to list features of JavaScript that we've learned, paying special attention to unobvious moments.
+This chapter aims to list features of JavaScript that we've learned, paying special attention to subtle moments.

-That's especially useful if you came from another language or, just as a recap.
+That's especially useful if you came from another language or just as a recap.

 [cut]